simolus3/drift/docs/pages/docs/Platforms/web.md

 A ready example of this construct can also be found [here](https://github.com/simolus3/drift/blob/develop/examples/app/lib/database/connection/connection.dart).

+## Using existing databases

+You can use existing database with Drift on the web by importing the `initializeDatabase` function on `WasmDatabase.open`.
+This function will be called when attempting to open a database that doesn't exist yet, allowing the initial sqlite3 file to be provided instead:

+{% include "blocks/snippet" snippets = snippets name = "existing" %}

+Please be aware that this only works for the default journal mode, WAL is not supported on the web and WAL databases can't be imported with `initializeDatabase` either.

 ## Examples

 The drift repository contains a two small web applications using drift on the web: